Applications for the Fall 2025 Three-Day Intensive are now being accepted. Please read this page for all information. Application page link is below.

 Please note that the Program is not for everyone.
-Applicants are encouraged to study and fully understand the mission of the Program and speak with alumni regarding the Program’s structure and expectations of its fellows.
+Applicants are strongly encouraged to study and fully understand the mission of the Program and speak with alumni regarding the Program’s structure and expectations of its fellows.
 By applying and, if accepted, agreeing to participate, you agree that you may be asked to withdraw from the Program should your participation be deemed detrimental to the Program.

 The Art & Law Program fully believes in freedom of speech and in protecting that freedom when others attempt to restrict it.
 To that end – and in response to the recent and ongoing debates concerning freedom of expression within educational settings – The Art & Law Program has adopted the following resolution.